India’s Invasion Of Portuguese Goa

 In 1510, Afonso de Albuquerque’s forces seized the port.
 Albuquerque would serve as its first Viceroy (1510-1515).
 Bijapurian forces recaptured the town within three months, but Albuquerque’s men quickly returned to firmly take control.

-Goa was briefly occupied by the British (1799-1815) during the Napoleonic Wars to deter the French from doing the same.
+It was briefly occupied by the British (1799-1815) during the Napoleonic Wars to deter the French from doing the same.
 Later British attempts to purchase Goa were refused.
-Portuguese neutrality spared Goa from the horrors of the Second World War and provided sanctuary to German and Italian merchant ships.
-This alerted the British.
+Portuguese neutrality spared Goa from the horrors of the Second World War, however sanctuary provided to German and Italian merchant ship alerted the British.

 Portugal retained control of the territory throughout the 1940s and 1950s.